GirkovArpa/temps-lite-rust/README.md

 Download the [Quark](https://quark.sciter.com/) executable corresponding to your operating system from the [Releases](https://github.com/GirkovArpa/temps-lite/releases).
 If it's not available, simply run the appropriate Sciter binary inside this folder.
 They can be downloaded [here](https://github.com/c-smile/sciter-sdk) under `bin.lnx`, `bin.osx`, or `bin.win`.

 For example, on Windows, you could download [scapp.exe](https://github.com/c-smile/sciter-sdk/blob/master/bin.win/x32/scapp.exe), place it in this folder, and double-click it.
-That's all there is to it.
+That's all there is to it!

+On Linux, the process is similar.
+Simply run [scapp](https://github.com/c-smile/sciter-sdk/blob/master/bin.lnx/x64/scapp) inside this folder, if your operating system is 64-bit.

 ## Credits